-Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, Germany, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovenia, and Sweden.
-It is important to note that the geographical coverage of each UP is 'frozen' to the Contracting Member States that had ratified the UPCA at the date when the request for unitary effect was registered for that UP.
-Therefore, at least in the early days of the UP system as more Contracting Member States ratify the UPCA, different UPs will have different geographical scopes.
+It is important to note that the geographical coverage of each UP is 'frozen' to the Contracting Member States, i.e. those that have ratified the UPCA, at the date when the request for unitary effect was registered for that UP.
+Therefore, at least in the early days of the UP system as more Member States ratify the UPCA, different UPs will have different geographical scopes.
 EU Member States that have not ratified the UPCA as well as non-EU Member States that are part of the European Patent Convention (EPC), such as the UK and Switzerland, cannot be covered by a UP.
 However, these countries can still be covered by national validation of an EP as is currently the case.